 Sleep journaling and CBT

-The American College of Physicians suggests a type of counseling called cognitive-behavioral therapy (CBT-I) as the first treatment to try for chronic insomnia.
+The American College of Physicians (ACP) suggests a type of counseling called cognitive-behavioral therapy (CBT-I) as the first treatment to try for chronic insomnia.
 After releasing recent clinical guidelines, ACP President Wayne J. Riley, M.D. said,"Cognitive behavioral therapy for insomnia is an effective treatment and can be initiated in a primary care setting.
 Although we have insufficient evidence to directly compare CBT-I and drug treatment, CBT-I is likely to have fewer harms.
 Sleep medications can be associated with serious adverse effects."

 Cognitive behavioral therapy for insomnia includes regular, often weekly, visits to a clinician, who will give you a series of sleep assessments, ask you to complete a sleep diary and work with you in sessions to help you change the way you sleep.